adelorenzo/cora-archieve/CORA_DEVELOPMENT_PLAN.md

 ---

 *This document represents the official development plan for Cora.
-Last updated after Sprint 6 completion with semantic embeddings and vector search optimization.*
+Last updated after Sprint 6 completion - RAG removed due to stability issues, moved to Sprint 7 for redesign.*